“MAN OF FAITH LEADER”

 The final intention is to reflect.
 How have they accumulated so much money?

-Many of us might think that faith and God have nothing to do with money, but when we see these shepherds and their millionaire fortunes, we realize that apparently they do have a lot of relationship.
+Many of us might think that faith and God have nothing to do with money, but when we see these shepherds and their millionaire fortunes.

 Do you remember when Jesus rode in anger because they had turned God’s house into a market, where all that mattered was money?
 These pastors seem to not remember it.